 So, you want to improve your backgammon strategy game?
-Well you have come to the right place.
+Well you have come to the right place because you can learn backgammon online free.
 In this article we will give you the best backgammon strategies and tips that can help you become one of the best backgammon players.
 Before we start, just keep in mind that winning in backgammon requires both luck and skill.
 An average player can win a game in a short match against a backgammon pro player if they get good dice rolls.
 But in the long run, the skilled player has a significant advantage.

 You may also like: Top 5 Recommended Backgammon Books

 Below we’ve illustrated how to set up a backgammon board.
 If you haven’t already, we recommend you reading our Backgammon Setup Guide for Beginners.

 Though many people say it will take time to become a backgammon pro player, by following this simple yet advanced backgammon strategy guide, you can be one of the best.
 If you are also into some sort of gambling and want to play backgammon for money, this will definitely help you win your game.
 There are also several books on backgammon, which we recommend you look into!
 If you want to learn how to play backgammon, online communities are a great place to practice!

 Backgammon strategy will really start with your opening move, so let’s start with the opening moves.
 There are dozens of moves that can be made when you’re making the opening move in backgammon.
 A total of 15 possible combinations that can be made if you omit the doubles when rolling two dice.
 When a player makes the opening move, it is impossible to start the game off with double rolls.
 What you’ll basically be working with are your checkers in the starting position and the opening roll combination like no double.

 You might be astounded by the number of opening moves you can make if you do the math for all those numbers.
 Fortunately the players who have mastered backgammon have outlined the best moves for each dice combination.
 This simply means that you won’t have to learn the correct opening moves in backgammon through laborious trial and error.